nikanikachan/Loan-Syndication-Smart-Contract/README.md

 ## 9. D-app Demo <a name="Demo"></a>

 - Your metamask should be in the Ropsten network to see all the features
-- Click [here](https://nikanikachan.github.io/p3_loansyndication/Frontend/index.html) to launch the Auction front end of our loan syndication contract.
+- Note that for the purpose of this demo, the loan amount has been set to 1 ETH for easier testing.

-**Note that for the purpose of this demo, the loan amount has been set to 1 ETH for easier testing.
+- Click [here](https://nikanikachan.github.io/p3_loansyndication/Frontend/index.html) to launch the Auction front end of our loan syndication contract in your browser.

-If you do not have Metamesk installed, See GIF demo below:
+If you do not have Metamask installed, See GIF demo below:

 ![gif](Images/auction.gif)